My Previous Horses

 During this time we also had a morgan gelding named Classical Jazz, I never her rode him, but I thought he was gorgeous.

-At 8 I got my Morgan Mare given to me and we sold Jazz to make room for her.
+At 8 I got my Morgan Mare given to me and we sold Jazz to have room for her.
 She was my horse for 10 years.

 (Click on the picture to see more on Allouette)